paulscherrerinstitute/IocshDeclWrap/README.md

 `std::string`, `double`, `float` and `std::complex` are
 already implemented.

+Specializations for dealing with pointers and references to standard integral types, floats and strings are also provided.

 If a particular type cannot be handled by the existing templates then the you can easily define your own
 specialization: